 Falling pregnant during treatment will also impact your treatment options, and may lead to delays in the treatment you need to control your lymphoma.

 For more information, talk to your treating team at your hospital or clinic, or chat with your local doctor (GP).
 Some hospitals have nurses who specialise in sexuality changes during cancer treatments.
+You ask your doctor or nurse if you can be referred to someone who understands and has experience helping patients with these changes.

 You can also click on the button below to download our factsheet.